 The MPA program is approved by the Higher Learning Commission.

 Courses are offered in 6-week terms throughout the year.
+Fill out the form above for more information about the courses in this program!

 The Police Administration emphasis will prepare you for a management role in law enforcement.
 Unlike a master's degree in criminal justice, which typically focuses on theoretical knowledge, Dordt's MPA program focuses on practical skills such as hiring employees, managing budgets, evaluating programs, and shaping institutional culture.
-Also, as bachelor's degrees become more common in lawe enforcement, having a master's degree like an MPA is an important asset for those seeking to work in federal law enforcement, especially with agencies like the FBI.
+Also, as bachelor's degrees become more common in law enforcement, having a master's degree like an MPA is an important asset for those seeking to work in federal law enforcement, especially with agencies like the FBI.

 The Nonprofit Administration emphasis will prepare you for management roles in nonprofit organizations of all sizes.
 Through this program, you will gain vital skills for nonprofit work, such as grant writing and nonprofit law.